salomeshioshvili/scrabble-game/docs/api_reference.md

 - get_all_formed_words(placed_positions: Iterable[Tuple[int,int]]) -> List[Tuple[str, list]]
   Given newly placed positions, returns list of (word, tiles) for all formed words (horizontal and vertical).
 Does not mutate board.

+- are_placements_line(placements: Dict[Tuple[int,int], Tile]) -> bool
+  Validate that all placements form a single contiguous line (same row or column with no gaps).
+  Returns True if valid, False if placements are scattered or have gaps.

 ---